-You will choose a debatable topic from the Lone Star Databases.
-You may use the databases, Google Scholar, or books from the library to conduct your research.
+You may use the Lone Star and CP databases, Google Scholar, or books from the library to conduct your research.
 Your argument must include your own insight about the solution.
 Do not just quote and paraphrase your sources.
 If you do not correctly document your sources (in-text citation, Works Cited), you do not have a research project, and it will not be graded.
 This is plagiarism as you are taking credit for someone else’s work.

 Each member of your group will look for two sources (minimum) related to your topic.
 You cannot repeat sources.
 You will include your group’s thesis statement, and for each source, the MLA citation and a brief summary of the work and brief explanation of how you can use this source in your presentation.